AdobeDocs/experience-manager-cloud-service.sv-SE/help/implementing/developing/introduction/ui-structure.md

 <!--For more details about the concepts around the touch-enabled UI, continue to the article [Concepts of the AEM Touch-Enabled UI](/help/sites-developing/touch-ui-concepts.md).-->

-Mer teknisk information finns i [JS-dokumentationen som angetts](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/jsdoc/ui-touch/editor-core/index.html) för sidredigeraren.
+Mer teknisk information finns i [JS-dokumentationsuppsättningen](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/jsdoc/ui-touch/editor-core/index.html) för sidredigeraren.